Not a fan of cardio? Jennifer Aniston's simple 15-15-15 workout is the way to get it done quickly

 (Image credit: Getty Images)

 Sarah Campus, personal trainer, cardio and strength specialist, and founder of LDN MUMS FITNESS, suggests dividing the 15-minute sessions up like so: "Plan your intensity levels ahead of your workout.
-Begin at a steady state or moderate intensity, then onto the second 15 mins, look to maintain or increase intensity, and same with the third 15 mins, but use the final minute to cool down and stretch at the end," she says.
+Begin at a steady state or moderate intensity, then onto the second 15 mins, look to maintain or increase intensity, and the same with the third 15 mins, but use the final minute to cool down and stretch at the end," she says.

 I tried the 15-15-15 workout

 My favourite thing about the workout was how quickly the time went.
 It's a very efficient workout.
-By the time you've built consistency and speed, you'll have less than 10 minutes to go as you only spend 15 minutes on each machine.
+By the time you've built consistency and speed, you'll have less than 10 minutes to go, as you only spend 15 minutes on each machine.
 10 minutes is next to nothing with distractions like music or a podcast - and research from New York University shows that workouts seem less intense after 10 minutes anyway - so it's hardly surprising I found I wasn't fighting the same feelings of boredom as I do during a standard treadmill workout sometimes.

 As someone who's spent time away from exercise due to injury, I'm very wary of doing too much impact-heavy exercise - like spending more than half an hour on a treadmill.
 Monotony aside, it's tough on my joints.
 The exercise bike and elliptical offer a break from heavy exercise, while delivering an (almost) full-body workout.